BC CAEC Test

 On May 3, 2024, the Canadian GED test was officially replaced by the Canadian Adult Education Credential (CAEC) across most of Canada.

-Canadian Online CAEC Classes
+Simple & Easy Canadian Online CAEC Classes

 Get Your Diploma in 2 Months.

-What Are Your Options in B.C.?
+What are your options in B.C.?

-In British Columbia, adults who are 18 years or older can still earn a recognized high school credential through two main programs:
+In British Columbia, adults who are 18 years or older can still earn a recognized high school equivalent credential through two main programs:

 • Mathematics